phpvms/docs/docs/developers/addons/patterns.md

 your module via the **`owner` polymorphic relationship** on the `Flight` model.

-When a flight is owned by a module, **phpVMS core automation no longer applies to it** (no automatic showing/hiding, no schedule-based filtering, etc.).
+When a flight is owned by a module, **phpvms core automation no longer applies to it** (no automatic showing/hiding, no schedule-based filtering, etc.).
 You're responsible for defining how those flights behave and when they're visible.